 Microsoft Office is one example of this – a software product that is sold via retailers and also sold by companies such as Dell with their own laptops (who then become the Value Added Resellers).

-Value-Added Resellers are a great way to diversify the method in which your product reaches your consumers, especially those consumers who may not reach out and buy it directly from other sales channels.
+Value-Added Resellers are a great way to diversify the method by which your product reaches your consumers, especially those consumers who may not reach out and buy it directly from other sales channels.

 The Benefits of Channel Sales